sdether/happenstance/README.md

 ## Articles about Happenstance
 http://www.claassen.net/geek/blog/category/happenstance

+## Note on status of this document

+As I am writing the sample implementations of the components and getting feedback, I am of course finding holes and oversights.
+I am striving to not let those findings detract me from keeping it simple and small.
+Until I have a working set of samples, I will keep this document in its informal state and write up a more traditional spec for each component at that point.

 ## The update workflow

 Before going into details of how the network is constructed, here's a 10k ft. view of the messaging workflow for status updates.